 Why NOBO hikers prefer the South Kaibab Route

-Based on these pros and cons, it’s no big surprise that hikers starting at the South Rim and hiking north often prefer the South Kaibab Trail for their descent.
+Based on these pros and cons, it’s no surprise that hikers starting at the South Rim and hiking north often prefer the South Kaibab Trail for their descent.

 Why SOBO hikers like the Bright Angel route

 The National Park Service warns that hikers’ water and electrolyte needs may exceed two liters per hour when they are hiking uphill and in direct sunlight.
-Thus, having access to seasonal and year-round water sources during the ascent to the South Rim makes the Bright Angel route a safer choice.
+Thus, having access to seasonal and year-round water sources during the ascent to the South Rim makes the Bright Angel route a much safer choice.

 Hikers completing their hike at the South Rim also have more resources for their fatigued bodies.
 There are multiple food and lodging options within Grand Canyon Village.
-And the call of a refreshing ice cream cone or a relaxing bath at the finish line can be a major motivator during that last mile or two.
+The call of a refreshing ice cream cone or a relaxing bath at the finish line can be a major motivator during that last mile or two.

 Tips for R2R2R hikers